 4) to express uncertainty:

-He is neither old nor young, neither fat nor thin (compare: He is either old or young).
+He is neither old nor young, neither fat nor thin (cf.: He is either old or young).

-In phraseological units: Neither this nor that, neither fish nor meat.
+In phraseological units: Neither this nor that, neither fish nor fowl.

-5) in interrogative-exclamation sentences when expressing an underlined statement:
+5) in interrogative and exclamatory sentences when expressing an underlined statement:

 (A. Pushkin)

-Isn't it true that we have grown wiser?
+Isn't it true that we have become wiser?

-5) in subordinate clauses with a generalized amplifying meaning (with union words: whoever .., whatever .., wherever .. etc.).
+5) in subordinate clauses with a generalized intensifying meaning (with allied words: whoever.., whatever.., wherever.., etc.).

-Whatever the child is amused with, as long as it does not cry.
+Whatever the child enjoys, as long as he doesn’t cry.

-Whenever you ask him, he won't go into his pocket for a word.
+Whenever you ask him, he won’t mince his words.

-Difficult cases of distinguishing between NO and NOT
+Complex cases of distinguishing between NEI and NOT

-When the brother did not come, everyone felt bored.
+When my brother didn't come, everyone felt bored.

 There are no wars where soldiers do not die.

-NI expresses a statement with a tinge of generalization:
+NI expresses the statement with a touch of generality:

-Whenever a brother came, he always brought animation and joy.
+Whenever my brother came, he always brought excitement and joy.

 Wherever soldiers die, they should be remembered and honored.

-2. In turnover not one and not one; not once and not once...
+2. In revolutions not one and none; not once and not once.
 Compare:

-Not one of us (i.e. many) was ready for the ascent.
+Not one of us (that is, many) was ready for the ascent.

-More than once (that is, many times) I had to meet a wild beast.
+More than once (i.e. many times) I had to meet a wild beast.

-Not once (that is, never) had I met a wild beast.
+Not once (that is, never) have I encountered a wild animal.

-Highlights with DO NOT contain the meaning of latent opposition and are used in affirmative sentences (compare: none other, but ..)
+Expressive phrases with NOT contain the meaning of hidden opposition and are used in affirmative sentences (cf.: no one else, but..)

-None other than a woodpecker knocked dully in the forest.
+None other than a woodpecker was knocking dully in the forest.

 Before us was nothing more than an ancient cave.

-No one else would lead us on the right path.
+No one else could have led us to the right path.

-Nothing other than music fascinated me so much.
+Nothing else but music captivated me so much.

 Remember!

-no matter what, no matter what, no matter where, no matter where, as if nothing had happened, etc.
+at all costs, no matter what, wherever, wherever, as if nothing had happened, etc.

-Spelling differs not with verbal adjectives in th and with participles on -my; in the presence of explanatory words, the first are written together (as well as abusive adjectives), the second - separately, for example:
+Spelling varies Not with verbal adjectives -my and with participles -my; if there are explanatory words, the first ones are written together (like denominate adjectives), the second ones are written separately, for example:

-a) uninhabited for a long time an island, insoluble crystals in water, indistinguishable figures of people in the dark;
+A) uninhabited since ancient times the island insoluble crystals in water, indistinguishable figures of people in the dark;

-b) reserves not visited by hunters, not readable non-specialist magazines, not loved mother child.
+b) reserves not visited by hunters, unreadable non-specialist magazines, not my favorite mother child.

-To adjectives in th includes words formed from intransitive verbs (for example: independent, waterproof, fireproof) or from perfective verbs (for example: incorrigible, impracticable, indestructible).
-These words are subject to the general rules of writing not with adjectives, that is, they are written together and in the presence of explanatory words (see examples above), as well as in a short form (for example: island uninhabited, disease incurable, these countries are economically independent).
-However, the rule of separate spelling of adjectives with not, if pronouns and adverbs starting with nor, or a combination far from, not at all, not at all(see above, clause 6, note.
-1. subparagraph 2), for example: with nothing incomparable impression, independent countries, by no means insoluble crystals; this phenomenon is neither from life nor from art not removable...
-The exception is words that without not not used, for example: by anyone invincible army, for no one incomprehensible case, under no circumstances unique experiment.
+To adjectives on -my include words formed from intransitive verbs (for example: independent, waterproof, fireproof) or from perfective verbs (for example: incorrigible, impracticable, indestructible).
+These words are subject to general spelling rules.
+Not with adjectives, i.e. they are written together and with explanatory words (see examples above), as well as in a short form (for example: island uninhabited, disease incurable, these countries are economically independent).
+However, the rule of writing adjectives separately with Not, if explanatory words are pronouns and adverbs starting with neither, or combinations far from, not at all, not at all(see above, paragraph 6, note 1. subparagraph 2), for example: with nothing incomparable the impression is that countries are not dependent on anyone, by no means insoluble crystals; This is a phenomenon neither from life nor from art irreparable.
+The exception is words that, without Not not used, for example: by no one invincible army, for no one incomprehensible case, under no circumstances unique experiment.

 Note.

-A distinction should be made between the spelling not with words on th, formed from transitive imperfective verbs: such words can be both passive present participles and adjectives (in the first case, spelling with not separate, in the second - solid).
-They are participles if, with them, the instrumental case of the character is used as an explanatory word, less often the instrumental instrument (the so-called instrumental); in the presence of other explanatory words, they become adjectives (they lose the meaning of passivity and the meaning of time and acquire a qualitative meaning).
-Wed: not loved mother child - unloved in childhood games (in the second case, the word unloved indicates a constant sign, means approximately the same as “unpleasant”, “undesirable”); motion, not inhibited by air - invisible from the earth side of the moon.
+It is necessary to distinguish between spelling Not with words on -my, formed from imperfective transitive verbs: such words can be either passive present participles or adjectives (in the first case, spelled with Not separate, in the second - merged).
+They are participles if the instrumental case of the character, or less often the instrumental case of the instrument (the so-called instrumental) is used as an explanatory word; in the presence of other explanatory words, they become adjectives (they lose the passive meaning and the meaning of time and acquire a qualitative meaning).
+Wed: not my favorite mother child - unloved in childhood, games (in the second case, the word unloved indicates a constant sign, means approximately the same as “unpleasant”, “undesirable”); movement, uninhibited by air - invisible from the Earth side of the Moon.

-Parts of speech conditions for separate writing Examples of Notes (edit)
+Parts of speech conditions for separate writing Examples Notes

 Nouns.
 Adjectives.
-Adverbs in -o.
+Adverbs starting with -o.
 1. Opposition 2.
-Reinforcing particles: not at all .., far from .., by no means ..
-3. Pronouns or adverbs with NOR or None as part of a union The river is not deep, but shallow.
+Intensifying particles: not at all.., far from.., not at all..
+3. Pronouns or adverbs with NI or Nor as part of a conjunction The river is not deep, but shallow.
 The film is not interesting at all.
-Not interesting to anyone.
-Not an interesting topic for either you or me.
-1. Do not confuse opposition and juxtaposition. * Shallow but fast river.
+It's not interesting to anyone.
+The topic is not interesting either for you or for me.
+1. Don't be confused contrast and comparison. * Shallow but fast river.
 (Although small, but fast).
-2. It is NOT written with short adjectives in the same way as with full ones. * the hillock is not high, the road is not wide, but narrow, the song is not new.
+2. Short adjectives are NOT written in the same way as full adjectives. * the hill is not high, the road is not wide, but narrow, the song is not new.

-Communion 1.
+Participles 1.
 Short form 2.
 Dependent words 3.
-Opposition.
+Contrast.
 4. Reinforcing particles The suit is not sewn.
-The answer is not thought out by the student.
-Not a collapsed building, but a preserved building.
-Not a book read at all.
+An answer not thought out by the student.
+Not a collapsed, but a preserved building.
+An unread book at all.
 Adverbs of measure and degree do not affect spelling.
-A completely ill-considered answer.
+A completely ill-conceived answer.
 BUT!
-The answer is not thought out by the student at all.
+A completely unthought-out answer by the student.

 Conclusion.
-Words are written together if there are no conditions for separate spelling.
-For such words, you can choose a synonym without NOT or an adverb of measure and degree. * not true (false), too low (low).
+Words are written together if there are no conditions for separate writing.
+For such words you can choose a synonym without NOT or an adverb of measure and degree. *not true (false), too low (low).

 Table No. 2-10

-Before the predicate In a simple (= main) sentence Is always * There was no rain.
-He couldn't help but know Wherever he turned to! _______
+Before the predicate In a simple (=main) sentence Always * There was no rain.
+He couldn't help but know Where did he turn! _______

-With other members of the proposal if the predicate is affirmative (without not) * To remember not an hour, not a year, I will give you, my friend, a comb. if the predicate is negative (with not) * There was not a soul on the street.
+With other members of the proposal if the predicate is affirmative (without not) * So that he remembers not for an hour, not for a year, I will give you, my friend, a comb. if the predicate is negative (with not) * There was not a soul on the street.

-With homogeneous members in unions. not only Oh, but also Oh not that Oh, not that O * He is known not only in our country, but also abroad. no Oh, nor O, nor O No houses or trees are visible in the fog.
+With homogeneous members in unions. not only O, but also Oh not that Oh, not that ABOUT * He is known not only here, but also abroad. neither Oh, neither ABOUT, neither ABOUT No houses or trees are visible in the fog.

-With phraseological units Out of place ...
-Out of nowhere ...
-By all means ...
-As if nothing had happened ...
+With phraseological units Out of nowhere...
+Out of nowhere...
+At all costs...
+As if nothing had happened...

-In steady turnover Not who slime like * His teacher was none other than the artist Surikov Nothing else is ... * Nothing else attracted his attention.
+At steady speed No one like the mud * His teacher was none other than the artist Surikov Nothing else... * Nothing else caught his attention.

 Table No. 2-11